-You were sick of being a slave to the system and being trapped in a corporate 9 to 5 with nothing to look forward to but two weeks of vacation a year and missing out on milestones in your own kids’ lives.
+You were sick of being trapped in a corporate 9 to 5 with nothing to look forward to but two weeks of vacation a year and missing out on milestones in your own kids’ lives.
 You decided you didn’t want to spend the prime of your life building someone else’s dream.
 Instead, running your own business and being your own boss seemed like the answer you were looking for.

 Yet, somehow, you find yourself working the same long hours, if not more, as you watch the bills pile up and you haven’t been on vacation in forever.
 Research shows that more than 70% of small business owners work more than their employee counterparts.
 So what gives?
 How else can you achieve that balance you crave?